petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-liferay-solution.md

 ## Low-Code

-Liferay’s low-code capabilities and extensions empower Clarity to adapt the platform to their needs without incurring the overhead that usually comes with custom applications.
+Liferay's low-code capabilities and extensions empower Clarity to adapt the platform to their needs without incurring the overhead that usually comes with custom applications.
 Clarity can define data structures, implement business logic, and design intuitive user interfaces without needing to write a single line of code.

 <!--TASK: Insert img ![]() -->